derlucas/snipeit-netbox/README.md

 use the Command Line Switch "--allow-linking".
 This will match Items by Name and other NetBox unique constraints to find possible Matches and set the SnipeIt Database ID in the NetBox Item.

+## Link,Sync,Information

+Deleted Items in SnipeIt will NOT be deleted from NetBox.

+The software will only sync Device Types (and thus Devices) with a MAC field set assigned in SnipeIt.

+Snipe Manufacturers are synced to NetBox Manufacturers Snipe Asset Models are synced to NetBox Device Types Snipe Companies are synced to NetBox Tenants